neshoj/neshoj/README.md

 ## Hi 👋 I am Ignatius!
 However, call me Nesh

 I am a software developer who is passionate about web applications development using Angular, React, NodeJs and Springboot Java.
-I am proficient in Java, Javascript, NodeJs, Python, Azure, AWS, MySQL, PostgreSQL, MongoDB, Ansible, Containerization and Jenkins.
 Recently, I have just started product management and UX!

 - 👨🏽‍💻 Currently working, learning and growing my skillset in software testing, technical team management, data structures and algorithms.
 - 🤝 Open for collaborations in software developmemt.